Moving Oceans is a research project about the role of sport, physical activities and leisure in how we come to care for oceans and coasts.

-Moving Oceans research project that tests assumptions about the environmental ethics produced through of ocean lifestyle sports.
-This aim explores the role of ocean lifestyle sports in developing ecological sensibilities (ethics and practices of care and obligation) for ocean and coastal ecologies.
+By testing assumptions about the environmental ethics produced through ocean lifestyle sports, we can explore the role of ocean lifestyle sports in developing ecological sensibilities (ethics and practices of care and obligation) for ocean and coastal ecologies.

 By engaging with issues of sustainability, pollution, climate justice, and adaptation, the findings will contribute to local-global conversations with ocean-user individuals, groups and institutions responsible for the management of ocean and coastal spaces.
 That is, it will develop a clear understanding of the potential of ocean lifestyle sports cultures and practices in caring for oceans and coasts.